QP/C++ 8.0.0

 The QP/C++ distribution contains many example projects with the following main goals:

-• to help you learn how to use the QP framework — the examples show the intended way of using QP/C++ features and structuring your QP/C++ applications.
+• to help you learn how to use the QP Framework — the examples show the intended way of using QP/C++ features and structuring your QP/C++ applications.

 • to provide unit testing support — the QUTest examples illustrate unit testing techniques both for the development host computers and for embedded targets.